-- The telescope points to the reference star by including offsets from the target - The reference star is centered in the MUSE FOV.
+- The telescope points to the reference star by including offsets from the target - The reference star is centered in the MUSE FOV. - The offsets are cancelled, and the telescope moves to the target position. - For those familiar with the instruments, this definition of blind offsets is identical to the one used for HAWK-I and CRIRES.

-Figure 27 Blind offset acquisition convention.
+Figure 41 Blind offset acquisition convention.